SCPP BC 3333x Genetics, Biodiversity & Society

 (Economics), P. Ammirato (Biology)

 Prerequisites: Instructor's permission required.
 Students should contact B. Morton.
-General Education Requirement: Reason and Value (REA).
-General Education Requirement: Ethics and Values.
+BC: Fulfillment of General Education Requirement: Reason and Value (REA)..
+BC: Fulfillment of General Education Requirement: Ethics and Values..

 SCPP BC 3334y Science, State Power & Ethics